Meet the Missi0n Therapists

 LSCSW, LCSW

-Population Focus: individuals, couples, families, children age 6+, adolescents, adults, first-responders, social service professionals, people in life transition, LGBTQIA+
+Population Focus: individuals, couples, families, children age 6+, adolescents, adults, first-responders, social service professionals, people in life transition, LGBTQIA+, teens and adults on the autism spectrum

 Biography:

 Andrew is a Licensed Specialist Clinical Social Worker (LSCSW) in Kansas and Licensed Clinical Social Worker (LCSW) in Missouri with a graduate degree from the University of Kansas - School of Social Welfare.
-He uses various types of therapy with his clients to work toward healing and growth.
+He works as a team with clients toward healing and growth, using a variety of therapy techniques and solution-focused strategies.
 Andrew is trained in eye movement desensitization & reprocessing (EMDR), solution-focused brief therapy (SFBT), and cognitive behavioral therapy (CBT).
-He has experience with diverse groups of people, including trauma therapy for survivors, families in domestic violence, community mental health for children and their caregivers, mental health in special education, and LGBTQIA+ youth services.
-Andrew is proud of his family members who serve as medical professionals, first-responders, and military veterans.
-After becoming a firefighter/EMT like both of his parents, he realized that his calling is in the mental health field and trauma recovery of the mind.
-Andrew traded-in his bunker gear for a therapy office, so he can help people on all sides.
-Andrew loves the healing process and considers it a high honor to serve people this way.
-Andrew’s favorite self-care activities include being an avid gardener, artist, interior designer, and fitness enthusiast.
-Andrew’s love of plants and nature show up daily in his therapy practice as examples for healing and empowerment.
+Originally from Miami, Florida, Andrew blends a multicultural approach to serving diverse groups of people, including trauma therapy for survivors of trauma, families in domestic violence, community mental health for children and their caregivers, mental health in special education, and LGBTQIA+ youth services.
+Andrew is proud of his family members who have served as first-responders, medical professionals, and military veterans.
+After being certified as a Firefighter/EMT in 2007, like his parents and brother, he realized that his calling is in the mental health field and trauma recovery of the mind.
+Andrew has a passion for the healing process.
+Andrew's favorite self-care activities include laughing and connecting with loved ones, art work, interior design, fitness, and exploring Kansas City.

 Wes Powell